Please see the tab below for policies concerning refunds, insurance, and other COVID-19 related issues.

 the Tucson Musicians Museum in 2012.

-JAS & JMP FacultyInstruments: Southwest String Quartet, Violin Education: M.M., New England Conservatory; B.M., Eastman School of Music
+JAS FacultyInstruments: Southwest String Quartet, Violin Education: M.M., New England Conservatory; B.M., Eastman School of Music

 Mary Beth Tyndall